Tiny-Earth/DemoSite/site/src/design.md

 Learning objectives are more measurable than learning goals and describe specific outcomes at the topic level.

 A general suggestion is to have two to five learning objectives per topic, depending on its complexity.
 Although learning objectives are often content-focused, they can also include gaining competence in a new skill, or shifting beliefs, attitudes, or perspectives.
-Learning objectives should be designed to be achievable and realistic, but also challenging enough to promote growth and progress.
+Learning objectives should be designed to be achievable and realistic within a given time frame, but also challenging enough to promote growth and progress.

 To write an effective learning objective, we suggest the following:

 - **Start with an action verb.** An effective learning objective should begin with a strong verb that describes the specific competency that students are expected to demonstrate.
 Examples of commonly used verbs include "identify," "analyze," "describe," "compare," "explain," and "design."
-- **Be specific.** The objective should clearly state what the student is expected to learn or achieve.
+- **Be specific.** TThe objective should clearly state what the student should be able to do after achieving teh desired learning.
 Avoid vague or overly general language that could be open to interpretation.
 - **Be concrete.** The objective should be written in a way that allows the student's progress or achievement to be measured directly.
 Use language that makes clear how knowledge is being assessed.
 - **Be realistic.** The objective should be achievable within the context of the course unit and based on a reasonable level of prior knowledge or skill.
 - **Align with learning goals.** The objective should align with a larger learning goal.